MGidi/www.hydroit.co.uk/_posts/2020-01-06-IT-Storage-solutions-independent- review.md

 <b>In practice – we’re afraid not.</b>
 <ul>
-<li> Vendors do use different grade of hardware, some even not publishing their specs – but just IOPS capacity based on unrealistic benchmarks. </li>
+<li> Vendors do use different grade of hardware, some even not publishing their actual specs – but just IOPS capacity based on unrealistic benchmarks. </li>
 <li> Some behave very differently on different workload based on their backend processing (dedup, encryption, compression) and on edge-cases such as when they almost full, or when the data changes certain patterns. </li>
 <li> Some developer kits and migration tools are lacking – they are performing badly, offload error-handling to the developer, badly documented and sometimes frequently change while having badly implement backward capability. </li>
 <li> While they all tend to be, some are just too much of a “black box”, requiring each operation to be done by the vendor which increases the risks, limit the maintenance window flexibility, and lock the organization to not being able to do ANY operation without a valid support contract.</li>